MHH-RCUG/sc-analysis/README.md

 ### Module: cluster_analysis
 Core module to evaluate and analyse cell clusters, including cluster QC, identification of marker genes, and cell type annotation.
+The cluster_analysis module generates a rds object on which further downstream analysis can be performed.
 * Read data
    * Read gene annotation
    * Read scRNA-seq data